SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-action.md

 ```

-## Check the result
+## Check the Result

-1. Open the object page of the incident and click on the **Location** button.
+1. In SAP Business Application Studio, you might need to close the session of the **SAP Fiori tools: Application Modeler** in the terminal, if there is an open one.
+2. Go to the **Application Info - incidents** tab, and click the **Preview Application** tile.
+3. The application opens in a separate tab of the browser.
+4. In the Incident Management application, open an incident and choose **Location**.

     ![result 1](./images/custom-action-3.png)

-2. This will open the Dialog with the GeoMap location of the customer.
+5. This will open the Dialog with the GeoMap location of the customer.

     ![result 2](./images/custom-action-4.png)